chinnucsk/vivr/README.md

 ## Copyright

-This software is Copyright &copy; 2013 [Jerry D'Antonio](https://twitter.com/jerrydantonio).
+This software is Copyright &copy; 2013 [Virtual Hold Technology, LLC](http://www.virtualhold.com/).
 It is free software and may be redistributed under the terms specified in the LICENSE file.